RAFBER/Basic-technologies-of-technical-communication/docs/GitHub-Desktop.md

 # GitHub Desktop - Installation instructions

+To work with GitHub hosting service you should install the GitHub Desktop on your PC.

 **Warning:** These Installation instructions are for Windows 7 64bit.
           You must have a 64-bit operating system to run GitHub Desktop.